datastax/dsbulk/manual/engine/configuration/README.md

          a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
          Do not use "localhost" as the host name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
-         Note that the current version of Cassandra (3.11) requires all nodes in a cluster to share the same port.
+         Note that all nodes in a cluster must share the same port.
          Defaults to `["127.0.0.1:9042"]`.

     * `protocol`